romain-lopez/scVI-reproducibility/README.md

 An additional R script, based on the original analysis is needed (additional/RETINA.R) We modified the file class.R so that the gene filtering also apply to the raw matrix, use ours in this repo (additional/class.R)
-The file bipolar_data_Cell2016.Rdata can be downloaded here https://github.com/broadinstitute/BipolarCell2016 The file ClustAssignFile.txt was obtained from the author and can be downloaded here XXXXX
+The file bipolar_data_Cell2016.Rdata can be downloaded here https://github.com/broadinstitute/BipolarCell2016 The file ClustAssignFile.txt was obtained from the author, uploaded in additional/data.zip

 + HEMATO

-Original files bBM.raw_umifm_counts.csv can be downloaded here https://www.ncbi.nlm.nih.gov/geo/query/acc.cgi?acc=GSM2388072 bBM.spring_and_pba.csv and bBM.filtered_gene_list.paper.txt were sent by authors and can be downloaded here XXXX
+Original files bBM.raw_umifm_counts.csv can be downloaded here https://www.ncbi.nlm.nih.gov/geo/query/acc.cgi?acc=GSM2388072 bBM.spring_and_pba.csv and bBM.filtered_gene_list.paper.txt were sent by authors, uploaded in additional/data.zip

 + CBMC